AwalaApp/codelabs/codelabs/android-centralised.md

 - Public address: `ping.awala.services`.
 - Identity certificate: Can be downloaded from `https://pong-pohttp.awala.services/certificates/identity.der`.

 **Apps in a centralised service must be shipped with the data above**.
 Identity certificates will expire eventually and the operator should also periodically rotate them, so you should make sure that your app is distributed with a relatively recent version of the public endpoint's identity certificate.
-For example, your release process could automatically download the certificate.
+You may want to retrieve the latest version of the certificate as part of the release process.

 To keep things simple in this codelab, you're just going to manually download the identity certificate once and save it on `app/src/main/res/raw/pub-endpoint-identity.der`.
 If you're running Linux or macOS, the following should work from the root of the project: